Trading online - be careful with your message

 Tactics to avoid

-It is very tempting to feel that you must post daily about how you are managing Covid-19, telling everyone else what to do etc. There is a fine balance, as you want to avoid - Virtue Signalling:
+It is very tempting to feel that you must post daily about how you are managing Covid-19, or any social event, telling everyone else what to do etc. There is a fine balance, as you want to avoid - Virtue Signalling:

 As per the Cambridge dictionary: